ivandralex/uber-coding-challenge/README.md

 ### Architecture justification ###

 Food Trucks app uses external data source.
 SF OpenData provides its own API.
 It's not reliable to use external API per-request because it imposes serious technical risks (if OpenData website goes down we'll be unable to serve content, we can't control OpenData API performance).
 We need to store a copy of the OpenData's dataset and perform scheduled synchronization.
-Our dataset is updated daily.
+Our dataset is updated daily (dataset on OpenData website is updated on daily basis as well).

 We should provide user with food truck around specified location.
 We need to have geo coordinates for every food truck.
 As I found out geo coordinates are available not for all food trucks, but all of them have address field specified.
 We need to augment food trucks data with coordinates using geocoding based on food truck address.
 Also we want to have efficient way to query database for food trucks around specified location so we need geospatial indexes support in database.